ealize/yesmail_tools/README.md

 These command line tools make it really easy to upload asset changes, clean up the remote master and most importantly preseve changes in local git repo.

 ##ymbot:##
-	Allows pushing and fetching assets to and from yesmail.
+	Git backed versioning tool with support to upload/download/cleanup assets.
-	Add a new file http_auth_token with the HTTP authorization base64 token in the same folder.
+	Add base64 authorization header to a new file http_auth_token and place it in the same folder as ymbot
-	Automatically adds assets to git